 I knew that ground source was a great technology for extracting the natural heat that’s available from the environment to provide a completely green heating system.
 The good thing about the pipes being in the lake is that water has great conductivity meaning we are able to extract heat sustainably throughout the winter to keep the house perfectly warm.

-I know that there’s a big investment involved in getting a ground source heat pump, however we realised that we could get the whole thing paid for with the Renewable Heat Incentive, including the installation.
-Plus, we’ve ended up with a system where the yearly cost of electricity is less than we would have been paying for gas.
+I know that there’s a big investment involved in getting a ground source heat pump, however we’ve ended up with a system where the yearly cost of electricity is less than we would have been paying for gas.

 Specialising in water source since 1999